C3NZ/CS22/challenges/ch1.md

 Graph.add_edge(self, from_vert: str, to_vert: str, weight: float = 1.0)
 ```

-Add an edge to the graph
+Function for adding an edge to the graph

 Args:
-* fromVert - The vertex object we're connecting the toVert to
+* from_vert - The vertex object we're connecting the toVert to
-* toVert - The vertex object we're connecting the fromVert to
+* to_vert - The vertex object we're connecting the fromVert to
 * weight - (1.0) - The weight of the edge

 ### get_neighbors